Sunshine Coast, Queensland: Tourism

 The Sunshine Coast is a centre for tourism, attracting more than 3.2 million visitors a year.
-There are significant attractions, such as Steve Irwin's Australia Zoo, UnderWater World marine park, Aussie World, the Buderim Ginger Factory, the Big Pineapple, the Eumundi Markets and the Majestic Theatre, Pomona.
+There are significant attractions, such as Steve Irwin's Australia Zoo, Sea Life, Aussie World, the Buderim Ginger Factory, the Big Pineapple, the Eumundi Markets and the Majestic Theatre, Pomona.

 Sports tourism is supported by several annual sporting events such as the Mooloolaba Triathlon, Noosa Triathlon and Sunshine Coast Marathon.

 The Sunshine Coast is served by the Sunshine Coast Airport 10 km north of Maroochydore, though many tourists also arrive from Brisbane Airport which is 100 km to the south.

-As of November 2020 the Sunshine Coast is home of NightQuarter, an Eat Street-style precinct with live music and other immersive experiences.
+As of November 2020, the Sunshine Coast is home of NightQuarter, an Eat Street-style precinct with live music and other immersive experiences.

 The Sunshine Coast region is home to many tour operators which are supported by welcomed 3.6 million domestic overnight visitors in the year ending September 2021.
 These visitors spent an estimated $2.7 billion in the region and help sustain local businesses.